LED grow lights

 - Fruiting vegetables need a lot more lights as they are light-loving crops

-- Choosing the right power and spectrum is important
+- Choosing the right power and spectrum is important, ask for help if you need

 - There are flexible spectrum lights and there are also all-purpose grow lights.
 Choose what will work best for you